Architecture Series - Model View ViewModel (MVVM)

 var segueIdentifier: String {

-return SegueIdentifier.addPlayer.rawValue // [2] Binded to the bottom button action
+// Bound to the add player action

 }